555 Audio modulated flyback

 - Limit the current that is needed from the driver stage, in this case our 555 timer.

-- Protect against surge voltages on the MOSFET gate, effectively this would require a much higher resistance, a high gate resistance would lower the operation speed significantly.
+- Protect against surge voltages on the MOSFET gate, effectively this would require a much higher resistance.
+A high gate resistance lowers the operation speed significantly.

-- The values of a gate resistor could be anything between 10 ohm to 200 ohm, it all depends on the MOSFET, experimentation is needed.
-The alternative is complicated calculations involving data that is usually not available in standard datasheets.
+- The values of a gate resistor could be anything between 10 ohm to 200 ohm, it all depends on the MOSFET.
+Experimentation is needed, and it is better to start with a value of 10 Ohm.
+The alternative is complicated calculations involving data that is usually not available in standard data sheets.

 How does the audio modulation work?

-Pin 5 on the 555 timer is a direct access to the upper voltage comparator in the 555 timer.
+Pin 5 on the 555 timer is a direct access to the 2/3 voltage divider point of the upper voltage comparator in the 555 timer.
 This allows us to pulse width modulate the output on pin 3 of the 555 timer.
+By applying a voltage to this pin, it is possible to vary the timing of the chip independently of the RC network.
+When used in the astable mode, as we do with this circuit, the control voltage can be varied from 1,7 VDC to the full Vcc.
+Varying the voltage in the astable mode will produce a frequency modulated (FM) output.

 Schematic